-The program will encourage the brightest master and doctoral students at the University of Texas School of Public Health (UTSPH) to pursue careers as researchers or public health practitioners focusing on breast cancer disparities.
-The program will provide trainees with the necessary skills needed to successfully reduce breast cancer disparities by offering a rigorous specialized training program that includes formal coursework and mentored research/practice experiences.
-Patient advocates will be an integral part of the training program and will mentor the trainees as well as add the patient perspective.
+The program will prepare some of the brightest master and doctoral students at UTHealth School of Public Health for a career focused on eliminating breast cancer disparities.
+It offers trainees a rigorous specialized training curriculum that includes formal coursework and mentored research/practice experiences.
+Patient advocates will be an integral part of the training program, mentoring the trainees and sharing the patient perspective.

 - Provide all trainees with a mentoring/advising committee with members from different disciplines with expertise in breast cancer disparities.

-- All trainees will participate in ongoing research or practice projects directly relevant to breast cancer disparities.
+- Ensure trainees participate in ongoing research or practice projects directly relevant to breast cancer disparities.

-- All trainees will prepare and submit manuscripts, posters, and grant proposals related to breast cancer disparities.
+- Support trainees in the preparation and submission of manuscripts, posters, and grant proposals related to breast cancer disparities.

-Complete the rigorous specialized curriculum developed by the mentoring committee.
-Master and doctoral students will take courses
+- Complete the rigorous specialized curriculum developed by the mentoring committee.

 Each trainee will have an interdisciplinary Komen mentoring committee consisting of the primary mentor and at least 2 additional members, including at least one advocate.
-The mentoring committee will include at least one of the principal mentors at UTSPH.
-In addition to being the Komen mentors, these mentors are also the student’s academic advisor or academic committee member.
-Additional mentoring committee members will be chosen based on the trainee research interest from breast cancer researchers at UTSPH, MDACC and BCM.
+The mentoring committee will include at least one of the principal mentors at UTHealth School of Public Health.

 Sally W. Vernon, MA, PhD, Director